UBS Downgrades Li-Cycle Holdings (LICY) Amid Investor Lawsuit Stemming From Sudden Rochester Hub Closure - Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages LICY Investors Who Suffered Substantial Losses to Contact Firm's Attorneys
+(MENAFN- GlobeNewsWire - Nasdaq) HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages LICY Investors with Substantial Losses to Contact Firm's Attorneys Before Jan.
+8th Deadline

 Class Period: June 14, 2022 – Oct.
 23, 2023